blackchip-org/scan/README.md

 For each token that is generated, we can check the `tok.Type` field to see if it is an int, word, space, or an illegal token.
-The `tok.Pos` field contains the name of the file (or item) being scanned and the line and column number of where the token starts.
+The `tok.Pos` field contains the name of the file (or item) being scanned, the line number, and the column number of where the token starts.

 Note that the role of the scanner is to simply emit tokens of the various types seen in the input stream.
-The "def456" is illegal by this example's definition because a space must separate the word and the integer.
+The "def456" string in the stream is illegal by this example's definition because a space must separate the word and the integer.
 That check should be handled by the parser that is processing the tokens, not by the scanner itself.

-There are a few new functions or methods introduced in the example:
+There are a few new functions or methods introduced in this example:

 #### `s.Illegal()`